gitKoodex/gitKoodex/README.md

 - 💞️ I’m looking to collaborate on any php project that make money for me.
 - 📫 How to reach me my phone number is 00989224194485
-- ⚠️ Warning : i'm from iran. so till my country in sanction i can make a deal with foreigners, except you'r country dont fallow america's sanction. plz dont contact me for illegal deals with bitcoin or somthin like than, i don't breack the roles in any circumstances.
+- ⚠️ Warning : i'm from iran. so till my country in sanction i can make a deal with foreigners, except you'r country dont fallow america's sanction. plz dont contact me for illegal deals with bitcoin or somthin like that, i don't breack the roles in any circumstances.

 <!---
 gitKoodex/gitKoodex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.